-Two of these units may be satisfied by completion of the FYE sequence ID001A/B. Guided by the advisor, the student will additionally choose either a general oral communication class course or a course within the major that has a focus on oral communication (preferred).
+One of these units may be satisfied by completion of ID010 First Year Experience.
+Guided by the advisor, the student will additionally choose either a general oral communication class course or a course within the major that has a focus on oral communication (preferred).